 It’s no brainer that you work on web applications when you choose this option.
 You can work on the front-end sprucing web pages and making them look pretty or work on the back-end and make things tick perfectly.

 This career choice is far from dead.
-In fact, a huge majority of people make use of desktop applications like web browsers, email programs, word processing applications and much more.
+A huge majority of people make use of desktop applications like web browsers, email programs, word processing applications and much more.

 With that said, it can’t be denied that desktop software developers aren’t in the limelight right now compared to the last decade.
-In fact, more companies are switching to cloud based applications instead of standalone desktop programs.
+More companies are switching to cloud-based applications instead of standalone desktop programs.

 However, there’s no denying the fact that this is a viable career option even today.